geolr/rumau_docs_public/shell_linux.md

 nicer maybe: `find ./BH21E_HA_40* -name "*_1445*" | xargs ls -lh` then with human-readable sizes (more examples online for tricky cases)

+Look for recent files:
+`find /path/to/directory -type f -printf '%T@ %p\n' | sort -n | tail -n 20`

+`%T@` is seconds since the epoch, I guess this would sort properly.

+Then a `ls -l` on dir would allow to check more

 __Examples for `find`:__

 Find a specific filename in only some of the present directories `find ./BH2* -name somefile.ext`